Parallel-in-Time/pySDC/tutorial/step_2/README.rst

 -  By using one of the controllers, the whole code relevant for the user is reduced to setting up the ``description`` dictionary, some pre- and some post-processing.
+-  During initializtion, the parameters used for the run are printed out.
+Also, user-defined/-changed parameters are indicated.
+This can be surpressed by setting the controller parameter ``dump_setup`` to False.
 -  We make use of ``controller_parameters`` in order to provide logging to file capabilities.
 -  In contrast to Part B, we do not have direct access to residuals or iteration counts for now.
 We will deal with these later.